Travels with V

 Next to the South wall of the Old town we find the ruins of the City of David, which was originally a Canaanite settlement that the King David of bible renown conquered some 3 000 years ago (and the Israeli state seized from Jordan in the 1967 war and annexed to Jerusalem in 1980).
-There’s a museum here that tells the story of David’s campaign, and in the rock below us there are a couple of tunnels that were part of the settlement’s defence.
+There’s a museum here that tells the story of David’s campaign, and in the rock below us there are tunnels that were part of the settlement’s defence.

 We choose the driest one of them and walk through it a couple of hundred meters and emerge on a slope above the valley of Kidron.
 There’s an olive tree here that looks like it’s a thousand years old.

 On the opposite side of the valley the houses are so close to each other that it looks like one single tangled building.

 Walking home from this adventure we are suddenly met by a rapid stream of black orthodox men with big hats and sidelocks.
 They arrive in buses and walk quickly across the streets and down towards the graveyards at Mount Olive.

 It turns out to be a religious holiday celebrating the memory of a famous rabbi, and visiting his tomb on this day is supposed to bring good luck to the believers.
 The men in black all rush to a sort of stage and then they rush back.
 The all walk with huge steps like they were in a hurry, but orthodox men are never in a hurry, they don’t work, they spend all their time reading religious texts.

 The women are not allowed to go near the tomb and the stage, they remain on the Old Town side of the valley, reciting prayers and slowly rocking back and forth.